Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 EasyNER consists of several modules which are run in a sequential manner.
 It is also possible to run the modules individually.

-For each run, the config.json file in the EasyNER folder needs to be modified with the desired settings.
+For each run, the config.json file in the EasyNER folder needs to be modified with the desired settings and file paths.
 This can be done in any text editor.
 First, the modules that you want to run, should be switched to "false" in the ignore section.
 Then, the sections for those modules should be modified as required.
 It is advisable to save a copy of the modified config file elsewhere so you have a permanent record of the run.

 ```bash
 {